 Here are some resources:

-2. Driving the Ural Sidecar Motorcycle, a booklet, most any Ural Dealer has one.
+2. Driving the Ural Sidecar Motorcycle, a thickish booklet, most any Ural Dealer has one.

-The late Dr. Hal Kendall had a CD available before he died, but his information IS AVAILABLE FOR FREE, on the Internet.
+The late Dr. Hal Kendall had a CD available before he died, but he also made the information AVAILABLE FOR FREE on the Internet.
 I HIGHLY SUGGEST you go to http://www.sidecar.com and download the material ...and print it!
 One of those available publications is a translation of a German booklet that is very good, if very technical.
 There is a place to click for Hal's publications, that you can download for free, near the top of that website, in a red block area.

-Yahoo Groups has a sidecar list ...I ADVISE YOU TO JOIN!
+Yahoo Groups has a sidecar list you can join.

-http://bmwmotorcycletech.info/sidecartech.htmon this website for some URL contacts, etc. ...for the literature you WILL want.
+http://bmwmotorcycletech.info/sidecartech.htm on this website for some URL contacts, etc. ...for the literature you will likely want.

 Here is a link for the training folks at Evergreen: http://www.esc.org/ I have a few disagreements with the Evergreen organization and its policies, but you will be prepared, if you read the free downloaded booklets from http://sidecar.com.